marcodyga/power_supply_gui/README.md

 The ports are defined by the HMP4040 driver - you can look up the port numbers (something like COM5) in the Device Manager under "Ports (COM & LPT)".
 If you have correctly installed the Virtual COM Port, you should see the "HO720 Virtual COM Ports", and the corresponding port numbers should be written there.
 Enter these numbers into the *config.txt*.

+You should also define the number and layout of the power supplies, by changing the parameter *npowersupplies* in *config.txt*, and modifying the layout in *gui.py* according to your needs.

 To start the software, simply run *gui.py*.